jaxparrow07/PseudocodeExample/README.md

 This is more like a I'm being added to an array called classroom in simple terms.

 #### Example Loop
-When you want to do a specific action for a specific amount of time
+When you want to do a specific action for a specific amount of times.
 ```
 FOR LOOP:
 Set counter to 1